lassalleloan/dns-black-hole/README.md

 ## Usage

 Before running `run-app` script, you must create and fill with your own values the following files:
-* env.list file based on env.list.example file
+* .conf file based on .conf.example file
 * blacklist file based on blacklist.example file
 * myhosts file based on myhosts.example file
 * whitelist files based on whitelist.example file

+In addition, you can enable or disable additional category-specific hosts files to include in the amalgamation.
+To do this, you must modify env.list file.
-And then you can ran the `run-app` script.
+Then you can ran the `run-app` script.

 ```sh
 sh run-app